Contract recommendations to safeguard all parties.

 - Standards for national and state regulation and oversight must be established to ensure the health, well-being, and rights of all individuals involved in surrogacy and egg provision arrangements, including—but not limited to—regulation and oversight of surrogacy contracts, fertility clinics, egg brokers, surrogacy agencies and brokers, and other intermediaries.
 Governments have a responsibility to safeguard their residents rather than leaving such important protections to individual arrangements and contracts in this uncharted, constantly changing era of assisted reproduction.

 - In the countries where children born of surrogacy reside, as well as where egg and sperm providers (donors) and surrogates live, a registry must be established and maintained to collect needed health and safety data and to enable the egg and sperm providers, surrogates, and children to exchange medical and identity information once the child comes of age.
 The complexity of such registries requires global collaboration, and their success depends on such cooperation.

 - More long-term research is needed regarding both the risks of egg retrieval and the well-being of children born through surrogacy.
 Documentation, data collection, and research projects will help inform and improve practices and regulation moving forward.

-This document was developed based on the work and input of researchers and advocates around the world in the fields of women’s health, reproductive rights and justice, bioethics, and assisted reproductive technologies.
-We welcome input, particularly from people with lived experience as a surrogate or intended parent, to update the Principles and Standards and keep them current..
+This document was developed based on the work and input of researchers and advocates around the world in the fields of women’s health, reproductive rights and justice, LGBTQ rights, bioethics, and assisted reproductive technologies.
+We welcome input, particularly from people with lived experience as surrogates, intended parents, or individuals born of surrogacy, to update the Principles and Standards and keep them current.